soot-oss/SootUp/sootup.apk.frontend/ANDROID_CALL_GRAPH_PLAN.md

 receiver analogue of step 7's manifest `<intent-filter>` matching) is not attempted — out of scope here, unchanged from step 7's own known limitations.

+### Post-completion addition: precise `android:onClick` resolution via `resources.arsc`

+Step 4's original design deliberately checked every extracted `android:onClick` name against *every* manifest-declared activity, since attributing a layout to the specific activity that inflates it needs resolving `R.layout.*` constants against the APK's compiled resource table (`resources.arsc`) — flagged from the start as future work, not a silent gap.
+This closes it, additively: the flat "check everything" behavior is now a fallback, used only where precise resolution can't fully account for an activity, not the only path.

+**Why not just call `de.upb.cs.swt:axml`'s own `pxb.android.arsc.ArscParser`, the library this module already depends on for manifest/layout XML parsing?** It looked like the obvious reuse, but it throws a bare `RuntimeException` on this module's own checked-in `Crypto.apk` — a real, if small, `aapt2`-built APK.
+Root cause, confirmed by instrumenting the library's own parser directly: `ArscParser#readPackage` assumes the package header's four offset fields (`typeStrings`/`lastPublicType`/ `keyStrings`/`lastPublicKey`) are immediately followed by the type-name string pool, with zero gap.
+That held for the "gingerbread"-era format the library's own class doc references, but a modern `aapt2` (essentially any APK built with a current Android Gradle Plugin) inserts an additional `typeIdOffset` field into `ResTable_package` before the string pools, which the old parser doesn't know about — a fixed 4-byte position mismatch, verified directly against `Crypto.apk`'s actual bytes.
+Forking/vendoring a fix into third-party code was rejected in favor of `AndroidResourceTableParser` (new, in a new `resources/` package): it reads the same self-describing chunk structure, but always locates the type-name and key-name string pools via the package header's own byte offsets rather than assumed adjacency — robust to that extra field, or any other, without a version check.
+It reuses the library's own `pxb.android.StringItems#read` (the actual string pool decoder, unaffected by the package-header bug) and `pxb.android.ResConst` chunk-type constants rather than reimplementing those.

+Deliberately narrow, not a general resource-table model: only simple (`TYPE_STRING`-valued) entries of one caller-chosen type name are extracted — all a file-path lookup needs.
+Complex ("bag") entries, resource aliases (`TYPE_REFERENCE`), and a type/config chunk flagged `FLAG_SPARSE` or `FLAG_OFFSET16` (a more compact entry-offset encoding some `aapt2` builds use for large/sparse resource ID spaces) are skipped best-effort rather than mis-parsed, logged at debug level — the same "one bad chunk shouldn't sink the whole scan" posture `AndroidLayoutParser` already takes.
+Multiple config variants of the same resource ID (e.g. `layout/x.xml` vs `layout-land/x.xml`) are deliberately all returned as a set, not one arbitrarily picked — which variant a device inflates at runtime isn't statically known, so the union keeps this sound.

+**`AndroidLayoutEntryPointCreator`'s resolution chain**, per manifest- declared activity: scan every method declared directly on the activity's *own* class (not its superclass chain — `setContentView` is called by the concrete Activity itself, no shared-base-class case to walk up for) for `setContentView(int)` call sites, matched by method name/parameter shape only, not declaring class — real dex bytecode encodes a `this.setContentView(id)` call site's invoke target against `this`'s *static* type (the concrete Activity subclass), not necessarily whichever class actually defines the method (almost never overridden), confirmed directly against this module's own sample APKs (e.g. `virtualinvoke this.<de.ecspride.LocationLeak1: void setContentView(int)>(...)` even though `LocationLeak1` never overrides it).
+Each call site's single argument is traced to a constant via a small fixed-point local-constant scan — needed because real dex-derived Jimple for a literal argument showed up as `$u1 = (Object) 2130903040; local = (int) $u1` (an autoboxing-shaped double cast), not a single direct assignment, confirmed the same way.
+The resolved resource ID(s) are then looked up in `AndroidResourceTableParser`'s map to get the specific layout file(s), whose `android:onClick` names (now extracted per-file by `AndroidLayoutParser#parseOnClickMethodNamesByFileFromApk`, replacing the old flat-set-only extraction) are checked against that activity alone.

+**The fallback, and why it's per-activity rather than all-or-nothing:** if *any* part of that chain doesn't fully resolve for a given activity — no `setContentView(int)` call site found at all (e.g. inflated via a Fragment, `LayoutInflater#inflate`, or `setContentView(View)`), a call site whose argument isn't a traceable constant, or a traced resource ID absent from the parsed resource table (no `resources.arsc`, an aliased/non-layout resource, or — see below — actual drift between the dex and the packaged table) — that *specific* activity falls back to being checked against the full flat set of every extracted name, same as before this addition.
+Partial resolution isn't trusted: an activity with two `setContentView` call sites where only one resolves still falls back entirely, rather than risk silently dropping whatever the unresolved one actually wires up.
+This keeps the result sound exactly the way steps 3 and 7 stay sound by over-approximating whatever they can't precisely resolve — precision is opportunistic per activity, never at the cost of a missed real entry point.

+**Validated three ways:**

+- `AndroidResourceTableParserTest` — the resource-table parser itself, against three real, checked-in `aapt2`-built APKs (`LocationLeak1.apk`, `Crypto.apk`, `FlowSensitivity1.apk`'s 27 bundled layouts across many
+  config variants).
+- `LayoutResourcePrecisionFixtureTest` — a new real, hand-compiled, two-activity fixture (`FixtureApkBuilder` extended with a `layoutResource` method that writes a genuine `resources.arsc` via the same library's own `pxb.android.arsc.ArscWriter`, round-tripped against `AndroidResourceTableParser` to confirm both directions agree) built specifically to prove this is a *real* precision gain, not just a safe
+  no-op: two activities that both happen to declare a same-named, same- signature `onSaveClicked(View)` method (a realistic naming collision), where only one activity's own real layout actually wires that name.
+  Precise resolution correctly excludes the other activity's same-named method; a second test reproduces the pre-this-addition blanket behavior (by passing an empty resource-ID map) to confirm the collision *would* have leaked in without it — the precision gain is demonstrated, not just asserted.
+- The full existing suite (`AndroidLayoutEntryPointCreatorTest`, `OnClickFixtureTest`, `CombinedFixtureAnalysisTest`, and every other test touching these two classes' now-changed signatures) still passes unchanged in behavior — none of this module's existing sample/fixture APKs happen to call `setContentView(int)` with a traceable literal *and* declare `android:onClick` usage together, so they all continue exercising the fallback path, now proven correct by construction rather than by having no alternative.

+**A methodology note, the same shape as the `Button1.apk` finding earlier in this document:** `Crypto.apk`'s own `setContentView(2130837504)` call does *not* resolve to its layout resource at all — independently confirmed via `AndroidResourceTableParserTest`, that literal is actually the resource ID of a *string* resource (`"HelloWorld"`), one type ID away from the real layout resource (`2130771968`).
+This is real, pre-existing drift in that specific checked-in fixture between its compiled `R` constants and its packaged `resources.arsc` (plausible for an old, hand-assembled academic test APK, not a parser bug — confirmed by cross-checking what the literal actually resolves to).
+It doesn't affect correctness: this is exactly the "traced resource ID absent from the requested type's map" case the fallback exists for, so `Crypto.apk`'s `MainActivity` (which has no `android:onClick` usage anyway) is unaffected either way.
+Worth remembering for any future finding involving this fixture specifically.